borgmatic-collective/borgmatic/docs/how-to/deal-with-very-large-backups.md

 borgmatic create check
 ```

+<span class="minilink minilink-addedin">New in version 1.7.9</span> borgmatic
+now respects your specified command-line action order, running actions in the
+order you specify.
+In previous versions, borgmatic ran your specified actions
+in a fixed ordering regardless of the order they appeared on the command-line.

+But instead of running actions together, another option is to run backups with
-Or, you can make backups with `create` on a frequent schedule (e.g. with
+`create` on a frequent schedule (e.g. with `borgmatic create` called from one
-`borgmatic create` called from one cron job), while only running expensive
+cron job), while only running expensive consistency checks with `check` on a
-consistency checks with `check` on a much less frequent basis (e.g. with
+much less frequent basis (e.g. with `borgmatic check` called from a separate
-`borgmatic check` called from a separate cron job).
+cron job).

 ### Consistency check configuration